 LAUNCESTON – CRADLE MOUNTAIN

-Accommodation: Cradle Mountain Hotel, Deluxe room (or similar)
+Accommodation: Cradle Mountain Hotel (or similar)

 Meals: Breakfast